mace-cream/slurm-test-env/README.md

    sacctmgr add cluster test-cluster
    ```
    Then start the `slurmctld` daemon.
-   Also, you should install `mariadb-server` and create the database user:
+   Also, you should install `mariadb-server` and create the database user by entering mysql interative shell `sudo mysql`:
    ```shell
    create user 'slurm'@'localhost' identified by 'slurm';
    grant all on slurm_acct_db.* TO 'slurm'@'localhost';